 OpenAI has just released its o1 models. o1 adds a new level of complexity to the traditional architecture of LLMs, a zero-shot chain-of-thought (CoT).
 I share my first impressions about o1 in the signature style of this website: talking to chatbots, getting their answers, posting everything.

 Below is the notebook I submitted (late) to the LMSYS – Chatbot Arena Human Preference Predictions competition on Kaggle.
 This notebook applies NLP techniques for classifying text with popular Python libraries such as scikit-learn and TextBlob, and my own fine-tuned versions of Distilbert.
 The notebook introduces the first standardized version of SCBN (Specificity, Coherency, Brevity, Novelty) quantitative scores for evaluating chatbot response performance.
 Additionally, I introduced a new benchmark for classifying prompts named RQTL (Request vs Question, Test vs Learn), which aims to refine human choice predictions and provide context for the SCBN scores based on inferred user intent.
-You …
+You can check all the code, annotations, and charts in the Kaggle widget below.
+Explore and run the notebook …

 Predicting LMSYS Chatbot Arena Votes With the SCBN and RQTL Benchmarks Read more »